eoduniyi/hyperSpec.gsoc2020/blog/weekly_reports.md

    4. clusters: clusters [factor] matrix matrix ... lacuna + NA
    5. spc: I / a.u. [matrix, array300] 501.8194 500.4552 ...
 169.2942
 ```
-As you can see from the above code snippet there are some differences between the `fauxCell` and `chondro` datasets (i.e., labels, name of data slots)...which could all potentially effect the replacement process.
+As you can see from the above code snippet there are some differences between the `faux_cell` and `chondro` datasets (i.e., labels, name of data slots)...which could all potentially effect the replacement process.

-At the end of the day I need to replace the `chondro` data set with the `fauxCell` data set because the former has such a large overhead.
+At the end of the day I need to replace the `chondro` data set with the `faux_cell` data set because the former has such a large overhead.
 Great, that should be the easiest part of the job (replacement/substitution).

 The real work starts after the replacement happens.
 Because even IF, the two data sets are similar, there are a number of things that could break during the replacement process.
 In particular, the attached test, @examples, vignettes, and scattered references to `chondro`.